frc1675/brownbook/labs/lab-6-driver-input.md

 What we need to do to accomplish the objective:

-* Create an IterativeRobot template project or open your [As the Wheel Turns](turn-wheel.md) project
+* Create an IterativeRobot template project or open your [As the Wheel Turns](turn-wheel.md) project.
-* Insert code to read the joystick value
+* Insert code to read the joystick value.
-* Insert code to use the joystick value to command the motor controller
+* Insert code to use the joystick value to command the motor controller.
-* Test our code
+* Test our code.

 #### Create an IterativeRobot template project